Sequoia Capital: History

 In June 2023, Sequoia announced plans to break up into three entities citing complications running a decentralized global investment business in the middle of geopolitical tensions.
-Following the separation, expected to complete by March 2024, the Chinese business led by Neil Shen would be called HongShan ("sequoia" in Mandarin) and the Indian and Southeast Asia arm would be named Peak XV Partners.
+Following the separation, expected to complete by March 2024, the Chinese business led by Neil Shen would be called HongShan ("sequoia" in Mandarin) and the Indian and Southeast Asia arm would be named Peak XV Partners led by Shailendra Singh, GV Ravishankar, Mohit Bhatnagar, and Rajan Anandan.
 The U.S. and Europe unit would retain the Sequoia name.
 In July 2023, Sequoia announced to cut one-third of its talent staff as part of an organizational restructuring.
 In October 2023, the U.S. House Committee on U.S.–China Competition announced a probe into Sequoia Capital's investments in China.

 As of at least 2024, Sequoia is the largest investor in China's consumer internet sector.
 It has often used a strategy of investing in several competitors in the same sector and then later pushing for their consolidation.
 According to Chinese media, Sequoia was one of the major influences in mergers between Meituan and Dianping, between Uber China and Didi, and between VShop and Lefenghui.

 In July 2025, Sequoia partner Shaun Maguire stated that Zohran Mamdani, a Muslim American New York City mayoral candidate, "came from a culture that lies about everything" and seeks to advance "his Islamist agenda".
-That statement was widely denounced as bigoted and Islamophobic.
+That statement was denounced as bigoted and Islamophobic.
+However, Maguire denied any bigoted instead—he emphasized a distinction between Islamism and Islam.
 In response, 600 founders of tech startups signed an open letter to Sequoia, asking Sequoia to adopt "a zero-tolerance policy on hate speech and religious bigotry."
-In August 2025, Sequoia's COO, Sumaiya Balbale, who is open about the influence of her Muslim faith on her career, resigned after five years with the company over Maguire's posts after other senior partners decline to take action against Maguire on the basis of free speech.
+In August 2025, Sequoia's COO, Sumaiya Balbale, who is open about the influence of her Muslim faith on her career, resigned after five years with the company over Maguire's posts after other senior partners declined to take action against Maguire on the basis of free speech.

 In November 2025, Botha was succeeded by Alfred Lin and Pat Grady as joint managing partners of the firm.
+The pair became known as "stewards," in line with the firm's stewardship model created by Don Valentine.